thien94/orb_slam3_ros_wrapper/README.md

-## **Note:** [A new version is available here](https://github.com/thien94/orb_slam_3_ros), where ORB-SLAM3 (V1.0) can be used like a normal ROS package.

 # ROS wrapper for ORB-SLAM3

 A ROS wrapper for [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3).
-The main idea is to use the ORB-SLAM3 as a standalone library and interface with it instead of putting everything in one package.
+The main idea is to use the ORB-SLAM3 as a standalone library and interface with it instead of putting everything together.
+For that, you can check out [this package](https://github.com/thien94/orb_slam_3_ros).

 Tested with ORB-SLAM3 V1.0, primarily on Ubuntu 20.04.